jeremydcherry/jeremydcherry.github.io/content/writing.md

 #### Musings:

-Here's a collections of essays I've written pondering the topic of creating compassionate work for other humans:
+Here's a collection of essays I've written pondering the topic of creating compassionate work for other humans:

 - [Watching Robots Paint](https://www.journeygroup.com/essays/watching-robots-paint)